-General Business Curriculum (GB)
+Junior and Senior General Business Curriculum (GB)

 The General Business option is designed for those students who do not wish to specialize in a specific area of business.
-It requires a minimum of courses in the School of Business and leaves the students free to select a number of courses through electives from other divisions in the University.
-A student completing this option should have a broad general education in business.
+It requires a minimum of courses in the School of Business and leaves the student free to select a number of courses through electives from other divisions in the University.
+A student completing this option will have a broad general education in business.